What is a Charter School Authorizer?

 In line with its mission, CSI seeks to foster high quality public school options for all students.
 CSI offers its schools the flexibility to choose the models and methods that best meet the unique needs of their communities.
 In return, CSI holds its schools accountable to clear expectations for performance.

 Learn More About Charter School Oversight

-Colorado charter school authorizers (both district authorizers and CSI) have the authority to approve or deny charter applications, set expectations and oversee performance for their own charter schools, and determine whether to renew or close schools based on performance.
+Colorado charter school authorizers have many responsibilities.
+These responsibilities include approving or denying charter applications, setting expectations and overseeing charter school performance, and determining whether to renew or close schools based on performance.